ietf-wg-cellar/matroska-specification/cellar-tags/rfc_backmatter_tags.md

 ## Guidelines for the Designated Experts

+Criteria that should be applied by the designated experts include determining whether the proposed registration duplicates existing entries and whether the registration description is clear and fits the purpose of this registry.

-Criteria for `binary` tags include ensuring the data in the `TagBinary` element are defined in a specification.
+Moreover, criteria for `binary` tags include ensuring the data in the `TagBinary` element are defined in a specification.
 When possible, i.e., the binary format is not already in use elsewhere, the data should not start with the size of the data to follow, as this size is already